-In 2021, IT security is not about whether a company will be exposed to security threats and intrusion attempts or not; rather, it is when.
+In 2021, IT security is not about whether a company will be exposed to security threats and intrusion attempts or not; rather, it's when.
 For Bufab, it was not until autumn 2019 that a security report identified certain deficiencies simultaneously with an attempted breach.
 These two incidents combined made Bufab understand the importance of constantly monitoring its IT security.

 Bufab sources and sells various types of components (so-called C-parts) to large manufacturing companies worldwide.
 With a large and complex organization consisting of companies in 28 countries and subcontractors and dealers worldwide, security and the ability to detect security threats are critical to ensure their machinery runs smoothly.

 The need for a better security solution appeared at the beginning of 2020 when Bufab Group gained new insight in a report that revealed security deficiencies.

 “We ordered a report from PwC that examined our security from five different perspectives.
 Among other things, they looked at our capacity to find, respond to and prevent various types of IT security threats.
 There we had a range of deficiencies”, according to Michael Exenberger, IT Manager at Bufab Group.

 Around the same time, Bufab encountered an intrusion attempt that made the question of a new IT security solution even more relevant.
 Bufab spoke with several different suppliers and eventually chose Truesec as their partner.

 ”The partnership with Truesec began with them investigating the intrusion attempt.
 That incident in itself might not have been so serious, but the excellent collaboration with Truesec resulted in us choosing their SOC service over other suppliers”.

 With Truesec’s SOC (Security Operations Center), Bufab’s systems are now monitored 24/7 for incidents and actions.
 Truesec’s managed SOC also prioritizes alerts and ensures that critical warnings are not lost within a flood of non-critical information.